nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 my head:

--   write up some notes on the basics of how C programs are compiled and linked, as well as the platform-dependent aspects.
+-   write up some notes on the basics of how C programs are compiled and linked, what static/dynamic objects and linking are, command line tools to investigate symbols, platform-dependent aspects, etc.

     _inspired by:_ me realizing I have no idea what I'm doing when I'm putting together a Makefile or working on a C project on my mac when traveling
--   learn and write a toy program in assembly! and/or forth! and/or uxntal! if I can get the kakuji editor working, it might be a good second program to port over.

-    _inspired by:_ [100r](https://100r.co), learning more about how memory and caches works
 -   speaking of uxn... the `screen.tal` example that ships with `uxn` generates patterns that remind me of the keffiyeh. time for a little spritework?

     _inspired by:_ <https://www.youtube.com/watch?v=jLRE_TSpnYc>
--   exploring moving away from org/ox-hugo for static site generation.

-    _inspired by:_ as much as I love being able to use org-babel to write and run code from directly inside my posts, losing control over the final export is annoying. maybe I could just post-process the generated html? or rather, use tools that hugo exposes to do so?
 -   take a look at [recent work](https://github.com/timothyfraser/nyc_congestion_rep) on the impact of ny congestion pricing on air quality.

     _inspired by:_ the air leaking through my windows freezing my toes feeling less pm2.5y than usual
+-   learn a little bit of lean and formalize something fun!
+Or at least write a new math blog post

+    _inspired by:_ me remembering (idk why) Kuo-Tsai Chen's work on integrated integrals, and the connections to Hochschild homology.